What is Counselling?

 How much is it?

 Each session is £60.
-I do not offer low cost therapy and keeping the fees fixed allows me to continue working pro bono for the NHS and charitable organisations.
+I do not offer low cost therapy and keeping the fees fixed allows me to be keep a post as an In-house counsellor with a Charity.

 How do I pay?

 The session can be paid by bank transfer.

 Absolutely.
 Some clients prefer to start straight away, which is fine too.
 I offer a free half hour assessment session for you to meet me and ask me whatever questions you have.
 You can also email me.
 For much of the day I am with clients so if you contact me by telephone please leave a message with your details for me to respond.

 What happens if I cancel?

 If you give me less than 48 hours notice then I will have to charge that as a missed session.
 Otherwise I will work with you to reschedule at a convenient time.

 Intimacy holds both the heaven and hell of human relationships

 – Anne Geraghty

 There is a curious dichotomy within the human psyche in the push for freedom and the pull towards merging with another.
 It seems in an ideal world we should be able to do both at the same time.